robotology-legacy/codyco-superbuild/README.md

 ~~~
 make update-all
 ~~~
-on Linux or
+using make on Linux or OS X or
 ~~~
 cmake --build . --target UPDATE_ALL
 ~~~
-on Windows or
+using Visual Studio on Windows or
 ~~~
 cmake --build . --target ALL_UPDATE
 ~~~
-on Mac OS X
+usuing Xcode On OS X.

 MATLAB software
 ===============